crypt0kitik/Introduction-to-Machine-Learning-Methods/Exercise2_Logistic_regression/READ_ME.txt

 16. Creating the logistic regression and fitting the data
 17. Classification error metrics
 18. Testing the model with new data
+19. Saving a trained scikit-learn model into a file